 The FCC assigns each amateur licensee a callsign that indicates the country, region and class of license at the time the license is assigned.
 U.S. callsigns must start with the letters A, K, N or W.

 Each callsign is globally unique.
 The Arlington Amateur Radio Club callsign is W4WVP, indicating that it is in the fourth U.S. call area.

 Through a Vanity Call Sign program, amateurs may select their own callsigns if desired.
 They may retain their callsigns after relocating, or may request new callsigns.
 Thus, a callsign is not a definitive indicator of station location or license class.

 Radio amateurs are not required to carry license documents.
-An amateur licensee may operate his or her station after its callsign and related data are formally entered by the FCC in its license database.
-Unlicensed operation of a station, or operation contrary to laws and regulations, exposes the operator to penalties, monetary fines and even seizure of radio equipment by the FCC Enforcement Bureau and the U.S. Marshals Service.
+A licensee may operate a station after its callsign and related data are officially entered by the FCC in its license database.
+Unlicensed operation, or violation of radio regulations, exposes the operator to penalties and even seizure of radio equipment by the FCC Enforcement Bureau and the U.S. Marshals Service.

 Amateur Radio operation is generally permitted anywhere in U.S. territory regulated by the FCC, and aboard vessels and aircraft – but only with permission of the captain.
 Many countries have agreed to reciprocal privileges that permit U.S.-licensed hams to operate in foreign territory and vice-versa.

 With few exceptions, amateurs may not provide communications for pay, direct or indirect, paid or promised.
 During training, public events or emergencies, their participation must be as volunteers.
 Amateur radio equipment may not legally be used as a regular substitute for business radios or the public safety radios of government agencies.